A listing agreement is a legally binding contract between you — the homeowner — and the real estate broker (and agent) you hire to sell your property.

 A real estate agent has a “salesperson” license that allows them to work with a seller –– but in order to do so, they must “hang” their license with a broker.

-This is why you technically need a real estate broker to sell a home.
+This is why you technically need a real estate broker when selling your home with a realtor.

 And it’s why the listing agreement is between you and your agent’s brokerage.